owtf/user-docs/usage/targets.rst

     * A targets table to go search through targets
     * A session manager to manage sessions
     * A button to launch plugins against targets
+    * A button to export targets to a text file - helpful when you have a large number of targets in scope

 New Targets
 -----------